-15 The maturity of the cheapest-to-deliver of the JGB futures is around 7 years.
-Thus, the prices of JGBs with remaining maturities of around 7 years have often been influenced by the prices of JGB futures.
-In particular, when the prices of JGB futures rose substantially with the flight to quality since the second half of 2008, JGBs with remaining maturities of around seven years were traded at a higher price than those with remaining maturities of six and eight years.
-In other words, the 7 year interest rate was lower compared with interest rates of other maturities.
+^{15.} The maturity of the cheapest-to-deliver of the JGB futures is around seven years.
+Thus, the prices of JGBs with remaining maturities of around seven years have often been influenced by the prices of JGB futures.
+In particular, when the prices of JGB futures rose substantially with the flight to quality in the second half of 2008, JGBs with remaining maturities of around seven years were traded at a higher price than those with remaining maturities of six and eight years.
+In other words, the seven-year interest rate was lower compared with interest rates of other maturities.